confluentinc/ccloud-sdk-go-v2/networking/v1/docs/TransitGatewayAttachmentsNetworkingV1Api.md

 func main() {
-    environment := "env-00000" // string | Filter the results by exact match for environment. displayName := *openapiclient.NewMultipleSearchFilter() // MultipleSearchFilter | Filter the results by exact match for display_name.
-Pass multiple times to see results matching any of the values. (optional) phase := *openapiclient.NewMultipleSearchFilter() // MultipleSearchFilter | Filter the results by exact match for phase.
-Pass multiple times to see results matching any of the values. (optional) network :=  // MultipleSearchFilter | Filter the results by exact match for network.
+    environment := "env-00000" // string | Filter the results by exact match for environment. specDisplayName := *openapiclient.NewMultipleSearchFilter() // MultipleSearchFilter | Filter the results by exact match for spec.display_name.
+Pass multiple times to see results matching any of the values. (optional) statusPhase := *openapiclient.NewMultipleSearchFilter() // MultipleSearchFilter | Filter the results by exact match for status.phase.
+Pass multiple times to see results matching any of the values. (optional) specNetwork :=  // MultipleSearchFilter | Filter the results by exact match for spec.network.
 Pass multiple times to see results matching any of the values. (optional) pageSize := int32(56) // int32 | A pagination size for collection requests. (optional) (default to 10) pageToken := "pageToken_example" // string | An opaque pagination token for collection requests. (optional)

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)
-    resp, r, err := api_client.TransitGatewayAttachmentsNetworkingV1Api.ListNetworkingV1TransitGatewayAttachments(context.Background()).Environment(environment).DisplayName(displayName).Phase(phase).Network(network).PageSize(pageSize).PageToken(pageToken).Execute()
+    resp, r, err := api_client.TransitGatewayAttachmentsNetworkingV1Api.ListNetworkingV1TransitGatewayAttachments(context.Background()).Environment(environment).SpecDisplayName(specDisplayName).StatusPhase(statusPhase).SpecNetwork(specNetwork).PageSize(pageSize).PageToken(pageToken).Execute()
     if err != nil {
         fmt.Fprintf(os.Stderr, "Error when calling `TransitGatewayAttachmentsNetworkingV1Api.ListNetworkingV1TransitGatewayAttachments``: %v\n", err)
         fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)